cau777/Enhanced-XOR-Encryption-System/README.md

-﻿# Enhanced-XOR-Encryption-System
+# Enhanced-XOR-Encryption-System

 This is a class that combines XOR bit operations with SHA512 hashing to provide a simple but efficient way to encrypt files and strings.
-To speed up the process, it uses Task to process each part of the input in parallel in the CPU.

 ## How it works